Reflection coefficient: Standing wave ratio

 The standing wave ratio (SWR) is determined solely by the magnitude of the reflection coefficient:

 Along a lossless transmission line of characteristic impedance Z0, the SWR signifies the ratio of the voltage (or current) maxima to minima (or what it would be if the transmission line were long enough to produce them).
 The above calculation assumes that $\Gamma$ has been calculated using Z0 as the reference impedance.
 Since it uses only the magnitude of $\Gamma$, the SWR intentionally ignores the specific value of the load impedance ZL responsible for it, but only the magnitude of the resulting impedance mismatch.
 That SWR remains the same wherever measured along a transmission line (looking towards the load) since the addition of a transmission line length to a load $Z_L$ only changes the phase, not magnitude of $\Gamma$.
 While having a one-to-one correspondence with reflection coefficient, SWR is the most commonly used figure of merit in describing the mismatch affecting a radio antenna or antenna system.
 It is most often measured at the transmitter side of a transmission line, but having, as explained, the same value as would be measured at the antenna (load) itself.

+Electrical networks

+A transmission line is an example of a 2-port electrical network, but reflection coefficients are useful in the analysis of any electrical networks.
+A reflection coefficient for each port in the same way as for the boundary of a transmission line.
+It will, however, also depend on the properties of connections at other ports and so is not a property intrinsic to the network itself.
+For a 2-port network with the 2x2 scattering matrix S, and with a source and load connected to its input and output, where the reflections off the source back into the input are $\Gamma_S$ and the reflections off the load back into the output are $\Gamma_L$, then the reflection coefficients at the input and output are given by: